 Text only

-September is National Preparedness Month so take the time now to get your household geared up.
+September is National Preparedness Month so take the time now to prep your household.

 Emergency preparedness kit

 Food and water: Keep a three-day supply of non-perishable food and water.
-Each person in your household should have one gallon of water per day.
-If you have pets, or are in a warmer climate, store extra water.
+Have one gallon of water per day for each person in your household.
+When you have pets, or live in a warmer climate, store extra water.

-First aid: Keep the following supplies in a first aid kit for your household:
+First aid: Keep the following supplies in a first aid kit handy:

 • two pairs of sterile gloves;